 If food has remained above 40-degrees for more than two hours after thawing, the FDA suggests that you can still safely refreeze and eat hard cheeses, frozen fruit juice and fruit (with a few conditions), and frozen bread, rolls, and breakfast items.

 And be sure to check the site for their other tips to make sure you don’t eat anything you shouldn’t.
 Especially when it comes to kids.

 Hey, I know how much it totally sucks to have to toss meat, eggs, and other expensive foods.
-But at all times, I live by the motto, “if in doubt, throw it out.”
+But at all times, I ascribe to the motto, “if in doubt, throw it out.”

 We just want all of you safe through any hurricane or disaster — but once it’s over, we want to help keep you safe then too.